megzjudge/motorbike/README.md

 - **Purpose-built PDF lightbox mode** (`#lightbox.pdf-mode`): reuses the existing image lightbox overlay but swaps in an A4-proportioned (`aspect-ratio: 1/1.414`) `<object>`/`<iframe>` panel sized for readable documents, going full-viewport with a floating close button and "open in new tab" pill on mobile.
 - **Emoji-driven iconography** — flags (`.flag`, sized up to 42px) and the 🎥 video-link glyph are used instead of an icon font/SVG sprite, keeping the whole site dependency-free.

-## Adding or editing gear

-1. Drop a product image into `images/` (PNG; a `.pdf` is also supported for spec sheets/size charts).
-2. Add an entry to `data.json` following the shapes above — copy the closest existing entry as a template.
-3. Refresh the page.
-No build step, no restart needed (it's a static fetch).

 ## Deployment

-Fully static — the repo can be served as-is from any static host or CDN (e.g. Cloudflare Pages, per the comment at the top of `script.js` referencing `motorbike-5x6.pages.dev` / `motorbike.jdge.cc`). `robots.txt` explicitly allows all major crawlers.
+Fully static — the repo can be served as-is from any static host or CDN (e.g. Cloudflare Pages).

 ## License